-How do I monitor performance and resource utilization in Azure SQL Database?
+How do I monitor the performance and resource utilization in SQL Database?

-You can monitor performance and resource utilization in Azure SQL Database using the following methods:
+In SQL Database you can leverage the intelligent insights of the platform to monitor the performance and tune accordingly.
+You can monitor performance and resource utilization in SQL Database using the following methods:

 Azure portal: The Azure portal shows a single database’s utilization by selecting the database and clicking the chart in the Overview pane.
 You can modify the chart to show multiple metrics, including CPU percentage, DTU percentage, Data IO percentage, Sessions percentage, and Database size percentage.

-From this chart you can also configure alerts by resource.
-These alerts allow you respond to resource conditions with an email, write to an HTTPS/HTTP endpoint or perform an action.
-See the Monitoring database performance in Azure SQL Database for detailed instructions.
+From this chart, you can also configure alerts by resource.
+These alerts allow you to respond to resource conditions with an email, write to an HTTPS/HTTP endpoint or perform an action.
+See the Monitoring database performance in SQL Database for detailed instructions.

 Query Performance Insight: Query Performance Insight allows you to see a history of the top resource-consuming queries and long-running queries for a specific database.
+You can quickly identify TOP queries by resource utilization, duration, and frequency of execution.
+You can track queries and detect regression.
 This feature requires Query Store to be enabled and active for the database.

 How do I ensure I am using the appropriate service tier and performance level?